grommet/grommet/src/js/components/Distribution/README.md

 **values**

 Required.
 Array of objects containing a value.
-The caller can put other
+The array should already be
-      properties in the object.
+      sorted from largest to smallest value.
+The caller can put other properties in the object.
 The children function will be called to render the contents of each value.